wazuh/wazuh-indexer/docker/README.md

 ## Containers to generate packages

-Include the `ci/ci.sh` script to start provisioned containers to generate packages.
+Use the `ci/ci.sh` script to start provisioned containers to generate packages.

 ```bash
 Usage: ./ci.sh {up|down|stop} [ci]